 Figure: 7 ambitions to render the Netherlands water-resilient and climate-proof.

-This knowledge portal offers know-how, tools, and information to put the seven ambitions into practice.
-The ambitions of Mapping out vulnerabilities, Conducting risk dialoguesand Promotion and facilitation are addressed on separate pages.
+This knowledge portal offers know-how, tools, and information to embark on the seven ambitions.
+Separate pages have been provided relating to the ambitions of Mapping out vulnerabilities, Conducting risk dialogues and drawing up strategies, Promotion and facilitation, and Regulating and Embedding.

 National Climate Adaptation Strategy (NAS)